DharaniSettipalli/Emp-Manager/README.md

 npm install

-Once the required packages are installed, run the below command to start the server
+Once the required packages are installed, run the below command to start the application

 npm run dev